 Step 5: Roll a dish towel like you would a yoga mat, and drape a paper towel over it so that most of the paper towel hangs off.
 (The paper towel should look like a slide coming down from the dish towel).
 Next, arrange the brush so the top of the handle sits on top of the towel, pitching the rest of the brush down onto the paper towel.
 This will allow your brushes to dry on a slant, while keeping moisture away from the ferrule.

 Repeat with remaining brushes.
-Some make take two washings to get completely clean, depending on the amount of residue left behind.
-Allow them to dry overnight, and repeat about once a month.
+Some brushes may take take two washings to get completely clean (like the brushes you use for liquid products), depending on the amount of residue left behind.
+Allow them to dry overnight, and repeat about once a week.